-Based at Station Creek, the caving in the Ningbings is four stars, plenty of clean water to drink and swim in, lots of shade, plenty of firewood for cooking and campfires, and the karst is only a stone throw away.
-(This area has now been returned to the Traditional Owners, who with DEC are preparing a management plan of the area and camping here is not allowed).
+Based at Station Creek, the caving in the Ningbings is four stars, plenty of clean water to swim in, lots of shade, and the karst is only a stone throw away.
+(This area has now been returned to the Traditional Owners, who with DEC are preparing a management plan of the area and camping here is not allowed without a permit and fires are not allowed).